Updated: Jul 3

 Axolotls are fascinating animals with incredible regenerative abilities.
 These adorable amphibians are pop culture icons and becoming very popular aquarium inhabitants across the globe.
 They can be found in captivity just about everywhere now.
 In the wild, however, Axolotls are only found in the highlands of Central Mexico, and their numbers are dwindling rapidly due to habitat loss, pollution and other factors.
 There are now more axolotls in captivity than there are in the natural world.

 “Our new gallery will allow visitors to come face to face with these smiling salamanders.
-In this immersive experience, guests will be able to explore and learn more about Axolotls and other rainforest inhabitants making lasting connections to our aquatic world,” said Kayla Leyden, Curator of Live Exhibits.
+In this immersive experience, guests will be able to explore and learn more about Axolotls and other rainforest inhabitants making lasting connections to our aquatic world,” said Jon Whitehead, Director of Development.
 “At the Shreveport Aquarium the health and welfare of our animals is the top priority, the axolotls in this gallery came from populations under human care at a regional AZA Accredited Institution.”

 What is an axolotl?